Advertisement

 Other things to know

-Merger Incoming: At the end of 2025, Taylor Wessing announced a merger with US firm Winston & Strawn.
+Transatlantic Merger: At the end of 2025, Taylor Wessing announced a merger with US firm Winston & Strawn.
 The new firm will be known as Winston Taylor and includes Taylor Wessing UK, Ireland, the Middle East, the Netherlands and Belgium.
 Winston & Strawn is known as a litigation heavyweight in the US market.

 In-house GenAI Tool: Taylor Wessing has its own in-house generative AI tool known as ‘LitiumTW’.
 Launched in 2024, the tool is powered by ChatGPT and is designed to function as a legal assistant with content generation and document analysis capabilities.